quan/markov-poet/README.md

 -----

-Poemark is a poetry generator based on a Markov chain that simulates poetic line breaks by including a new line token in its model.
+Markov Poet is a poetry generator based on a Markov chain that simulates poetic line breaks by including a new line token in its model.

 ### Usage